US STOCKS-Wall St climbs as tech recovers, banks rise ahead of Fed

 By Lewis Krauskopf

-June 13 Wall Street gained on Tuesday, with the Dow hitting an all-time high, as bank shares rose ahead of an expected Federal Reserve interest rate hike and technology stocks bounced back.
+June 13 (Reuters) - Wall Street gained on Tuesday, with the Dow hitting an all-time high, as bank shares rose ahead of an expected Federal Reserve interest rate hike and technology stocks bounced back.

 The S&P 500 technology sector rose 0.7 percent, recovering from its biggest two-day decline in nearly a year.
 Big tech names, such as Microsoft and Facebook, pushed the S&P 500 higher.